 For example, Augustusgarten’s slogan of “Dresdens schönster biergarten” (“Dresden’s prettiest biergarten) may, if anything, be an understatement.
 Located just across the river from the Altstadt, there are plentiful wooden benches, each with a lovely view of the riverfront.

 Or head into the Neustadt to mingle with the young and hip at Katy's Garage.
-This popular bar has a intimate beer garden that stays open until 10:00pm, just in time for their night club to open.
+This popular bar has an intimate beer garden that stays open until 10:00 pm, just in time for their nightclub to open.
 In winter, check out their funky Christmas market.

 03 of 06

 Fans of author Kurt Vonnegut’s book Slaughterhouse-Five might wonder where the infamous Schlachthof Fünf in Dresden really lies.
 Not popular with local residents, it took a while for the site of this POW camp to be recognized as a literary hot spot.
 But - amazingly - the place where Kurt Vonnegut was imprisoned and survived the firebombing of Dresden still exists.